Mission Boston: Along the Merderet

 According to some historians, the 1st Battalion, 505th did not achieve its objectives of capturing bridges over the Merderet at Manoir de la Fière and Chef-du-Pont.
 This account is disputed by both the Company and Regimental commanders.
 This version states that Company A was unable to take the bridge near la Fière, a farm two miles (3 km) west of Sainte Mère Église, despite the assistance of several hundred troopers from both the 507th and 508th PIRs that had jumped in the area.
 After several attempts to force a passage over the causeway or outflank the defenses had failed, Brig.
 Gen. Gavin, the ADC, began committing troops elsewhere and accompanied one force to take the bridge at Chef-du-Pont.

 The company commander of Able Company, Captain John "Red Dog" Dolan categorically denies this view, stating that Company A took the bridge.
 This was in response to a questionnaire sent by famed author Cornelius Ryan.
 Dolan presents a detailed response which was forwarded on to the author as an accurate account by Gavin.
-Dolan states:The most glaring inaccuracy is about the bridge being lost.
-For the record, this bridge was held by Company "A" from the time of its capture on "D" Day, until we were relieved..
+Dolan states: "The most glaring inaccuracy is about the bridge being lost.
+For the record, this bridge was held by Company "A" from the time of its capture on "D" Day, until we were relieved"..

 Colonel Roy E. Lindquist, commanding officer of the 508th PIR, was left in charge at Manoir de la Fière and led an assault at noon that eradicated the German defense, effecting a link up with an isolated group on the west bank.
 Through miscommunication and poor assumptions, the lodgment was not consolidated and was overrun by a German counterattack an hour later.
 A counterattack by Company B of the 508th crossed the bridge but was broken up and the survivors forced to swim the river to safety.

 Lindquist brought the entire 1st Battalion, 505th PIR into the line to defend against further counterattacks.
-Supported by intense artillery and mortar fire, the 1057th Grenadier Regiment and the 100th Replacement Tank Battalion (100.Panzer Ersatz und Ausbildungs Abteilung, a training unit with captured French tanks and obsolete German ones such as Pzkpfw III tanks.) overran the 1st Battalion command post late in the afternoon of June 6 before being stopped by bazookas and a 57 mm anti-tank gun, destroying several tanks on the La Fière causeway.
+Supported by intense artillery and mortar fire, the 1057th Grenadier Regiment and the 100th Replacement Tank Battalion (100.Panzer Ersatz und Ausbildungs Abteilung, a training unit with captured French tanks and obsolete German ones such as Panzer III tanks.) overran the 1st Battalion command post late in the afternoon of June 6 before being stopped by bazookas and a 57 mm anti-tank gun, destroying several tanks on the La Fière causeway.
 Gavin returned from Chef-du-Pont and withdrew all but a platoon to beef up the defense at Manoir de la Fière.

 None of the 82nd Airborne Division's objectives of clearing areas west of the Merderet and destroying bridges over the Douve were achieved on D-Day.
 However one makeshift battalion of the 508th PIR seized a small hill near the Merderet and disrupted German counterattacks on Chef-du-Pont for three days, effectively accomplishing its mission.
 Two company-sized pockets of the 507th held out behind the German center of resistance at Amfreville until relieved by the seizure of the causeway on June 9.